 Saipem’s technology for digital monitoring of subsea pipelines during laying operations achieves DNV qualification

-The technology is called Integrated Acoustic Unit and some prototypes have already been deployed on the Castorone and Saipem 7000 vessels
+The technology is called Integrated Acoustic Unit (I.A.U.) and some prototypes have already been deployed on the Castorone and Saipem 7000 vessels.
+It will be used during the Scarborough project in Australia.

 I.A.U. is an innovative digital instrument, developed by Saipem and based on acoustic technology, which enables non-intrusive, remote offshore pipeline integrity monitoring during laying activities.
 It can locate obstructions, pipe deformations and water ingress up to several kilometers away, all in real time.
 It can also classify and quantify detected anomalies and send the data to an operator.